j-iwata/RSDFT_DEVELOP/README.md

 # RS-CPMD

-\Gamma point sampling mode is only available for CPMD calculations.
+Gamma-point sampling mode is only available for CPMD calculations.
-\

 ## Installation
 Download or clone the branch RSCPMD, and type the following commands
 ```